The Yunai are coming for you. Stay safe and out of sight. This missive contains a magical link to my location. Use it. We’ll talk soon.

 I nodded, thanked him again, and headed out.

 I still wasn’t sure what to make of Kaellax’s letter, but the name Fynn rang a bell.
-After my “incident” during the cataclysm, Christine and I went to work on helping others.
-I saved her life not long after I was rescued by Nozdormu, and then she went on to save others.
-It was the ripple effect that the dragon had told me about… all part of the plan to help ward off the Iron Horde long before they arrived.
+After my “death” following the Shattered Calamity, Christine and I went to work on helping others.
+I saved her life not long after I was rescued by the time manipulating Yunai, and then she went on to save others too.
+It was the ripple effect that the creature had told me about… all part of the plan to help ward off his own kind long before they arrived in our reality.

-Fynn had been a young paladin recruited by Christine during the Pandaria campaign.
-He stayed to train with her, opting out of a trip home to Theramore.
-As a result, he missed the devastating destruction of the city, and the rippled continued.
+Fynn had been a young paladin recruited by Christine.
+He stayed to train with her, opting out of a trip home to Vers.
+As a result, he missed the devastating destruction of the city, and the ripple continued.
+Thinking about this, I wondered if that was the Yunai that had come for me.
+Alternatively, maybe the enemy had finally figured out the plan…

 Of course, the only way to find out the truth to any of this would be to find Kaellax and have her explain it in person.
-I gathered my things and climbed back on Surfal, fairly certain that Bael Modan was only a half day ride to the south.
+I gathered my things and climbed back on Surfal, fairly certain that the ruins of the abandoned city was only a half day ride to the south.
 With any luck, I would be asking my old friend about her mysterious missive by dinnertime.

-As I pulled on Surfal’s reins, I couldn’t help wonder if I had made a mistake when I told Iliera to remain on Draenor.
+As I pulled on Surfal’s reins, I couldn’t help wonder if I had made a mistake not bringing Iliera with me.
+I wondered if this was part of Lady Sonea’s untold plan.
+I decided not to dwell on it.
+The answers to my questions loomed on the horizon.